srid/ema/docs/guide/model.md

     liftIO $ threadDelay $ 1 * 1000000
 ```

 In this contrived example ([full code here](https://github.com/srid/ema/blob/master/src/Ema/Example/Ex02_Clock.hs)), we are using `UTCTime` as the model.
 We set the initial value using `LVar.set`, and then continually update the current time every second.
 Every time the model gets updated, the web browser will [hot reload](concepts/hot-reload.md) to display the up to date value.
-For the `BlogPosts` model, you would typically use [fsnotify](https://hackage.haskell.org/package/fsnotify) to monitor changes to the underlying Markdown files, but note that Ema provides [a helper](guide/helpers/filesystem.md) for that.
+For the `BlogPosts` model, you would typically use [fsnotify](https://hackage.haskell.org/package/fsnotify) to monitor changes to the underlying Markdown files, or even better use [the unionmount library](guide/helpers/filesystem.md).

 ## Advanced tips